quantavil/obsidian/Java/SOA.md

+SOA (Service-Oriented Architecture) is an architectural pattern that involves building software applications by breaking down the functionality into smaller, interconnected services that can be reused across different systems.
+These services are grouped into different layers, each of which serves a specific purpose.
+Here is an explanation of the six layers in the SOA architecture:

+1. Data and Application Layer: This layer is responsible for storing, managing, and accessing data and applications used by the services in the other layers.
+It includes databases, file systems, and application servers.

+2. Enterprise Component Layer: This layer provides reusable components that can be used across different services.
+It includes libraries, frameworks, and middleware that provide functionality such as security, transaction management, and messaging.

+3. Service Layer: This layer contains the services themselves.
+Each service is a self-contained unit of functionality that can be accessed and used by other services or applications.

+4. Business Process Layer: This layer is responsible for defining and managing the business processes that use the services.
+It includes workflow engines, business rules engines, and other tools for managing and automating business processes.

+5. Presentation Layer: This layer is responsible for presenting the data and functionality provided by the services to the end-users.
+It includes user interfaces, web applications, and other tools for presenting data and interacting with the services.

+6. Integration Layer: This layer is responsible for integrating the different services and systems that make up the SOA architecture.
+It includes tools for messaging, routing, and transformation of data between the different services and systems.

 Monolithic Architecture is **like a big container, wherein all the software components of an app are assembled and tightly coupled, i.e., each component fully depends on each other.**
 •    as a single executable unit (like a single java WAR file)
 •    using a single development technology/platform (i.e., JEE or .NET).